fpsluozi/fpsluozi.github.io/_posts/2018-2-2-Beta-Distribution.md

 Exercise 1 - Derivation of conjugate distribution
 ---
 Coin flip.
-Benoulli Trails.
+Bernoulli Trials.
 Derive that the posterior and prior of the Beta distribution are [conjugate distributions](https://en.wikipedia.org/wiki/Conjugate_prior){:target="_blank"}.

 **Derivation**